M26I/ab_testing_project/README.md

 This is a small and simple project, perfect for learning A/B testing fundamentals.
 It doesn’t use Flask or machine learning — just clean, understandable Python code and basic statistics.

+---
+© 2025 M26I – For educational/portfolio use only.
+Unauthorized use or redistribution without credit is prohibited.